staylr/Casgliad.Data/README.md

-# Kanren.Data
+# Casgliad.Data

-Kanren-style strongly typed and strongly moded deductive database DSL for F#.
+Casgliad-style strongly typed and strongly moded deductive database DSL for F#.

 Early work in progress.

 Copyright (C) 2021 Simon Taylor

-Kanren.Data.Compiler is derived in part from the Melbourne Mercury Compiler.
+Casgliad.Data.Compiler is derived in part from the Melbourne Mercury Compiler.
 Copyright (C) 1993-2012 The University of Melbourne and Copyright (C) 2013-2021 The Mercury team.

-Kanren.Data is licensed under the terms of the MIT licence, see LICENSE.md.
+Casgliad.Data is licensed under the terms of the MIT licence, see LICENSE.md.
-Kanren.Data.Compiler is licensed under the terms of the GNU General Public License, see LICENSE.GPL.md.
+Casgliad.Data.Compiler is licensed under the terms of the GNU General Public License, see LICENSE.GPL.md.

 ---